IBM-Cloud/sap-automated-deployment-scripts/sapthreetierbw4hana/README.md

 This solution will perform automated deployment of  **Three Tier SAP BW/4HANA Stack** on top of **Red Hat Enterprise Linux 7.6 for SAP**.

 It contains:
-- Terraform scripts for deploying a VPC, Subnet, Security Group with rules and a VSI.
+- Terraform scripts for deploying two VSIs in an EXISTNG VPC with Subnet and Security Group configs.
+The VSIs scope: one for the data base instance and one for the application instance.
 - Ansible scripts to isntall and configure a BW/4HANA primary application server and a HANA 2.0 node.
 Please note that Ansible is started by Terraform and must be available on the same host.